sfpc-amd/vera-molnar/README.md

 }
 ```

-Now we should have a merged version of both parent arrays, with some potential, mutation in cases where there were empty slots that needed to be filled
+Now we should have a merged version of both parent arrays, with some potential, mutation in cases where there were empty slots that needed to be filled.

 ### Mutation

 Because of how the crossover algorithm works, there should be some built-in mutation.
 However, may want to add another mutation step depending on how things work.

+## Data format

+It would probably be nice to store the geneology of our drawings as a particular data type.
+But what?

 Design Notes